 On January 15, 2019, the Company was served notice by a creditor claiming a Mechanics lien upon all of the unpatented mining claims in the Teels Marsh valley, Nevada, pursuant to a contract for construction services entered into during the previous year.
-On April 18, 2019, a partial lien release was recorded of US\$100,000, reducing the balance to \$552,997.
-An arbitration hearing to review the overrun of the construction costs has been set for September 19, 2019 to resolve the matter.
-The Mechanics lien deadline is April 9, 2020.
+On April 18, 2019, a partial lien release was recorded of US\$100,000, reducing the balance to US\$552,997.
+An arbitration hearing to review the overrun of the construction costs was held on October 15, 2019 to resolve the matter.
+The Arbitrator determined the Company was to pay an outstanding balance of US\$154,655 to a creditor for a total of US\$600,000 for construction services.

-The Company's interest in these mineral claims is held in a wholly owned US subsidiary, Dajin Resources (US) Corp.
+The Company's interest in these placer claims is held in a wholly owned US subsidiary, Dajin Resources (US) Corp.